adamavip/multitrait-nirs-model/README.md

 #### -- Project Status: [Active]

 ## Objective
-The purpose of this project is estimate pearl millet grain starch content using near-infrared spectroscopy and machine learning/deep learning.
+The purpose of this project is estimate nutritional traits from multiple crops (cereals and legumes) using near-infrared spectroscopy and machine learning/deep learning.
 Calibration models have been developed will be deployed as rapid phenotyping tools for millet breeders.

 ### Partner
 * Hone Ag Pty.
 Ltd.